 This Strike Team will work with the Montrose County invasive weed management program and as part of the Dolores River Restoration Partnership (DRRP).
 The DRRP is a public-private collaborative of conservation corps, non-profits, BLM managers, private landowners, and other community members surrounding the Dolores River watershed.
-The DRRP is in year 12 of an ambitious effort to treat invasive plant species along 175 miles of the Dolores River corridor.
+The DRRP is in year 14 of an ambitious effort to treat invasive plant species along 175 miles of the Dolores River corridor.
 The primary responsibilities of this crew are to treat noxious weeds, maintain and participate in revegetation activities such as seeding and planting, collect vegetation monitoring and survey data, and perform general restoration activities as needed.
-This crew is designed to be flexible to meet the evolving needs of Montrose county and the DRRP.
+This crew may also participate in the construction of low-tech process-based restoration structures for rivers with the San Juan National Forest in the Fall.
+This crew is designed to be flexible to meet the evolving needs of Montrose County and the DRRP.
 Flexibility and adaptability are essential for this Strike Team leader position.

 This crew leader will be responsible for leading a 2 to 3-person crew (1 leader, 1-2 members).
 While working (i.e. on-hitch), the crew will camp together, prepare all meals together, and work together as a group to complete all projects and chores.
-Hitch schedules may vary between 4 days on, 3 days off or 5 days on, 2 days off.
-There may be instances where this crew will work longer hitches, either 8 days on, 6 days off or 10 days on, 4 days off.
+Hitch schedules may vary between 4 days on/ 3 days off, 5 days on/ 2 days off, or 8 days on/ 6 days off.
 SCC does not provide accommodations off-hitch and Crew Leaders will be responsible for their own accommodations during that time.

 Crew Leaders will lead crews in completing technical conservation projects while instilling interpersonal skills and leadership skills.
 Crew leaders will also be responsible for leading crews in environmental stewardship, i.e. Leave No Trace, and risk management.
 A variety of soft skills and technical competencies are required to be successful in this role.
 See below for core competencies: